 The British came as traders, and so did the French and Portuguese.
 The Portuguese enclave of Goa survived as such until 1961.
 The British interests were in the beginning controlled by the British East India Company and they manoeuvred into political control of virtually all of India.
 An uprising in 1857 led to the British government seizing all Company activities in India, making India a part of the British Empire.
 The jewel in the crown.

-When the last British viceroy was left without a country after the independence of India in 1947, the country was divided into India and Pakistan’s two parts – East and West.
-East managed to secure its own independence and formed the state of Bangladesh in 1971.
-India has been in almost constant conflict with Pakistan ever since the independence – wars have been fought and territorial borders in the north are still disputed.
+When the last British viceroy was left without a country after the independence of India in 1947, the country divided into India and Pakistan’s two parts – East and West.
+East Pakistan managed to secure its own independence and formed the state of Bangladesh in 1971.
+India has been in almost constant conflict with Pakistan ever since the independence.
+The countries have fought wars and they still dispute their territorial borders in the north.

 Religion plays very much a part of daily life in India, and to some degree also with political consequences.
 Hindus make up 80% of the population, with Muslims as the second largest with around 14%.
 In a country with holy cows and a Muslim ban on pork, the menus at McDonald’s are somewhat slim.
 Talking of food, the Indian restaurants in the West are mostly serving dishes related to northern Indian cuisine.
 There are many more.

-Due to its varied historical background, India is a federal republic divided into territories and states, each with their own legislatures and governments.
+Due to its varied historical background, India is a federal republic.
+The country divides into territories and states, each with their own legislatures and governments.

 As we all know, India is a poor country.
 It is also a country with some immensely rich people and a rapidly growing educated middle class.
 The caste system is outlawed and has been so for many decades.
 It is still very much present in everyday life and the poor opportunities for people of lower castes to rise in terms of education, profession, income and status is a disadvantage for the development of India as a nation.